GroGz/udemy-react-guide/Components.md

 > function ExpenseItem(props) {

-_Props_ contains all the attributes declared in the JSX tag, and this is the vay to pass parameters from the tag to the component structure
+_Props_ contains all the attributes declared in the JSX tag, and this is the way to pass parameters from the tag to the component structure

 ```js
 const expenses = [